julianstephens/obsidian-writeaid-plugin/docs/ProjectStructureAndSettings.md

 #### Single-File Project Draft

-For single-file projects, the main draft file is `draft.md`:
+For single-file projects, each draft is stored as a single markdown file with metadata in YAML frontmatter:

+**File:** `Project Name/drafts/Draft 1.md` (or per configured slug style)

+**Frontmatter Format:**

 ```yaml
 ---